warrensbox/health-check/README.md

 # Target Group Health Checker [WIP: Experimental - Official release 09/20/20]

-The `health-check` command line tool.
-Concurrently checks for any healthy target groups attached to a load balancer.
+The `health-check` command line tool concurrently checks all target groups's health status.
+Only checks for target groups that are attached to a load balancer.

 ## Installation